Skip to main content

 Map D. Places mentioned in the text, including the royal domain Zhou; feoffs Zheng, Zeng, Yan, Qi, and Lu; neighboring peoples Qiang and Rong; and neighboring southern states Chu and Wu.
 You have already seen one Chu object, on the cover of the book.
 Find Chu on the map to see that the Zhou world’s “southern mainland” did not reach the current southern areas of the People’s Republic of China.

-This page titled 2.1: A Violent Transition is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Sarah Schneewind (eScholarship) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.1: A Violent Transition is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Sarah Schneewind (eScholarship) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?